dwtechnologies/custom-cf/cognito/identitypool-roles/README.md

 # identitypool-roles

-Adds the ability to set Identity Pool Role mappings.
+Adds the ability to set Identity Pool Role mappings based on dynamic Identity Provider names.
+Since this is not possible in the included Identity Pool Role Attachment of CloudFormation.

+Which makes it impossible to do Role Attachment on UserPool Clients created in CloudFormation.

+This function will mitigate that limitation.

 ## Resource